timmcginley/41936/Roles/README.md

 input from different roles in such a process can prevent the achievement of a sustainable solution.

+The Advanced Building Design course for 2024 has 4 subjects to choose from.

 * [Architecture](/41936/Roles/Architecture)
 * [Structure](/41936/Roles/Structure)
 * [MEP](/41936/Roles/MEP)